jules2689/TweetSearch/README.md

 With regards to the StemmingAnalyzer, we switched the type of cache from "least recently used" (LRU) to an unbounded cache to decrease batch query time, but reduce memory performance.
 As a number of queries are being performed in quick succession, it may be necessary to use a number of cached stemming words.
 Since it can be assumed that the index is relatively small, and the memory capacity large, this unbounded cache may give a performance boost with no detriment due to the larger memory footprint.

+Other optimizations applied include the following.
+We switched to using "OR" grouping versus "AND" grouping, which means that any of terms could exist in any order, instead of all words existing in a document.
+This allowed more results to be returned in a query.

 TODO
 ---